fablabbcn/smartcitizen-docs/docs/data/data-tools.md

 - [Orange](https://orangedatamining.com/) - an open source tool for data analysis.
 As part of a collaboration with [Cos4Cloud MECODA](https://github.com/eosc-cos4cloud/mecoda-orange), you can also access Smart Citizen data from this great tool with a few clicks.

 !!! info "Orange workflows"
-    If you want to use some existing workflows, you can visit the **Orange Workflows Repository** https://github.com/fablabbcn/smartcitizen-docs/tree/master/docs/assets/ows
+    If you want to use some existing workflows, you can visit the **Orange Workflows Repository** {{config.repo_url}}/tree/master/docs/assets/ows

-    Also, a lot of [step-by-step tutorials](/Guides/data/Visual programming) will help you use it in any use case (also in educational contexts!)
+    Also, a lot of [step-by-step tutorials](/guides/data/visual-programming) will help you use it in any use case (also in educational contexts!)

-!!! tip "Source files"
-    TODO - put links
-    Node-RED:
-    Orange:

 ## Advanced